markusrobertjonsson/condcoop/README.md

 - The sheet `DiffTreatments` contains the data for the treatments *Control*, *10P*, *40P*, *Impact*, and *Level* collected in Sweden and Phiippines.
 - The sheet `DiffProb` contains the data for the treatments *Control*, *10P*, *40P*, *70P*, and *100P* collected in Sweden.

+## License Information
+- **Code**: This repository's source code is licensed under the MIT License.
+See the LICENSE file.
+- **Data**: The data used in this research is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
+See the LICENSE-DATA file.